AlexHarto/vue-enterprise-modules/src/modules/_template/README.md

 Our recommendation is to keep consistency between modules so you can easily find things.

-That's why we recommend separating the module content into two main folders, **below** and **presentation**.
+That's why we recommend separating the module content into two main folders, **infra** and **presentation**.
 If one of your modules gets large, you could have multiple presentation and infra folders, keeping the main structure and making it easier to locate code.

 ### infra folder